SalomePlatform/adao/doc/fr/bibliography.rst

 ..
 [Talagrand97] Talagrand O., *Assimilation of Observations, an Introduction*, Journal of the Meteorological Society of Japan, 75(1B), pp.191-209, 1997

 ..
 [Tikhonov77] Tikhonov A. N., Arsenin V. Y., *Solution of Ill-posed Problems*, Winston & Sons, 1977

 ..
+[Wan00] Wan E. A., van der Merwe R., *The Unscented Kalman Filter for Nonlinear Estimation*, in: Adaptive Systems for Signal Processing, Communications, and Control Symposium, IEEE, 2000.

+..
 [Welch06] Welch G., Bishop G., *An Introduction to the Kalman Filter*, University of North Carolina at Chapel Hill, Department of Computer Science, TR 95-041, 2006, http://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf